Lagrangian discretization of variational mean field games: The Moreau envelope in the Wasserstein space

 \section{The Moreau envelope in the Wasserstein space}

+In this section, we study more properties of $F_\epsilon$, and in particular, we show optimality conditions for the uncongested measure giving the regularized value of $F$ at a singular measure $\mu$.
+Let us recall that we assumed that $F$ be convex, lower semi-continuous and lower-bounded, with $\dom(F)\subset\Meas_+(\Omega)$.

-To make expressions more concise, we will use from time to time the optimal transport cost associated to the cost $c(x,y)=\frac{||x-y||^2}{2\epsilon}$ (and more importantly the associated Kantorovich potentials), instead of the standard squared norm.
-Let us quickly recall the definition, for $\mu\in\Prob(\R^d)$: The transport cost $I_c(.,\rho)$ is $+\infty$ outside of $\Prob(\R^d)$ and $F$ is $+\infty$ outside of Dom($F$) so that the infimum is, \emph{in fine}, only taken on the intersection of those 2 sets.
+To make expressions more concise, we will use from time to time the optimal transport cost associated to the cost $c_\epsilon(x,y)=\frac{||x-y||^2}{2\epsilon}$ instead of the standard squared norm (and, more importantly, the associated $c_\epsilon$-concave Kantorovich potentials $(\phi, \phi^{c_\epsilon})$ as well as the associated Laguerre cells in the semi-discrete case).
+Let us quickly recall the definition, for $\mu\in\Prob(\R^d)$: